-Marthe Dika, MD, FAAD, is a board-certified dermatologist specializing in skin cancer prevention and treatment, as well as the management of conditions such as acne and eczema.
-She practices at the Franklin, Wisconsin office of Forefront Dermatology.
+- Marthe Dika, MD, FAAD, is a board-certified dermatologist specializing in skin cancer prevention and treatment as well as the management of conditions like acne and eczema.
+She practices at the Franklin, Wisconsin, office of Forefront Dermatology.

 Apply Aloe Vera

 We’re all familiar with the health benefits of drinking tea, but it turns out to be good for external applications as well.
-Brew a pot of tea (black tea may be most effective on account of its tannic acid content, which helps to naturally restore skin’s pH balance), then allow it to cool completely before applying to skin with a washcloth.
+"Black tea works best, but green tea can help, too," says Shainhouse.
+Black tea may be most effective on account of its tannic acid content, which helps to naturally restore skin’s pH balance.
+Brew a pot of tea with two to four tea bags and then allow it to steep and cool completely before applying to skin with a washcloth.

 Customize a Soothing Bath

 Another natural pH fix is provided by apple cider vinegar.
 This potent ingredient balances the acidity and alkalinity of sunburned skin and supports the natural healing process.
+But for a sunburn, it's best to apply it topically—or use it as a soak.
 Add two cups to a warm bath and soak for 15 minutes.

 "Sunburn is best treated with cool, wet compresses," says Dika.
-For immediate sunburn relief, shield the skin from direct contact with ice, and avoid using abrasive materials.
+Shainhouse agrees, adding compresses can help reduce the stinging sensation often associated with a burn.
+For immediate sunburn relief, shield the skin from direct contact with ice (which can actually damage the tissue) and avoid using abrasive materials.
 Keep your cloth clean and dry to avoid skin irritation.

 Products formulated with lidocaine can also help keep the affected area cool, notes Dika.
 "Topical anesthetic preparations containing lidocaine provide some relief," she says.
 Preparations containing benzocaine, however, "should be avoided, as it’s a sensitizer."

 Bring On the Botanicals